EdShackleton/Threadswap/README.md

 Users can create items to be sold, and can purchase items as well.

+I struggled to find reason for javascript in this project, however upon researching javascript functions and features, I found the zoom function I implemented on the item detail pages.
+This helps give the users a better view of the item.

 Future Features

 Due to time constraints, I was unable to hide an item if it was already in the